woothemes/woocommerce/plugins/woocommerce/src/Internal/ProductFilters/README.md

 Current filter blocks and former filter widgets only care about the product catalog query or the query that returns all products.
 For example, even when added to the Hoodies category, the filter blocks still show data for all products, including ones belonging to the T-shirts category.

 Before Gutenberg, we have product archive contexts including Catalog, Taxonomy, Attribute, and Search.
-With blocks, we have StoreAPI and Product CollectionBoth.
+With blocks, we have StoreAPI and Product Collection.
 All types of context can be customized by altering the product archive query, passing more parameters, or adding Product Collection backend filters.

 WooCommerce has some solutions, but each has its own limitations: